HakaiInstitute/reproject_csrs/README.md

       Optional: The reference epoch for the output in decimal year format, e.g. '1997.0000'.
 By default, the output epoch will match the s_epoch value.

   t_vd
-      Optional: The output orthometric height datum and geoid.By default, outputs Nad83(CSRS) ellipsoidal heights.
-One of [cgvd2013_cgg2013a, cgvd28_ht2010v70]
+      Optional: The Geoid for orthometric height output.
+If unspecified, outputs ellipsoidal heights.
+One of [cgg2013a, ht2_2010v70]

   out [geog]
       The output type.
 Specify 'geog' for geographic coordinates, 'cart' for cartesian, or 'utmX' for UTM coordinates in zone X (i.e. specify an int value, not literally 'X')